kaede28/Programming-in-D/README.md

 He also recommends to use the following compiler switches: -de, -w, -unittest and -run.

--de show use of deprecated features as errors (halts compilation) -w warnings as errors (compilation will halt) -unittest compile in unit tests
+-de show use of deprecated features as errors (halts compilation).
+-w warnings as errors (compilation will halt).
+-unittest compile in unit tests.
 -run compiles and run the program.
-Must be the last parameter
+Must be the last parameter.

 Ali also states that we should use a terminal instead of an IDE, so we can get more familiar with the compiling process.